-Lactose intolerance or a milk allergy can prompt the use of milk substitutes; they are also consumed by vegans.
+Lactose intolerance or milk allergies can prompt the use of milk substitutes.
+Non-dairy milks are also are also consumed by vegans.
 Some milk substitutes may be considered healthier than milk as they are either lower in or free from cholesterol and/or saturated fats.

-Rice milk a healthy alternative or option to dairy for anyone looking to reduce their intake of cholesterol.
+Rice milk that healthy alternative to those with dairy intolerances/allergies and those who wish to reduce their intake of cholesterol.

-Typically, commercially available milk substitutes are lacking in vitamins or dietary minerals present in milk (such as Vitamin B12 or calcium), and are typically fortified.
+Commercially available milk substitutes are lacking in the dietary vitamins and minerals that are present in milk (such as Vitamin B12 or calcium), and are typically fortified.